 The AIG's ability to be effective is directly linked to its accessibility.
-During this reporting period, the most utilized methods for submitting complaints to the AIG were via Direct E-mail and through the AIG Report a Concern.
-Finally, the Whistleblower Hotline was the third most utilized method for submitting complaints during this reporting period.
+During this reporting period, the most utilized method for submitting complaints to the AIG was via the AIG Report a Concern.
+Direct E-mail was the second most utilized method for submitting complaints during this reporting period.